-College: Neil Griffin College of BusinessDepartment: Computer and Information Technology
+College: Neil Griffin College of BusinessDepartment: Information Technology & Business Analytics

 Regardless of the degree being sought, be it an associates or bachelors, an English or a Math degree, many students can strengthen their IT capabilities and thus their marketability, through training in computer-related subjects.
 In addition, people already in the workplace can enhance their job skills and likely their mobility by becoming knowledgeable about the technology that is essential to business success these days.

 The BIS program is intended to deliver training that provides foundation working knowledge in information technology.
 The resulting certificate is independent of any degree program and can be used either to enhance whatever degree is being pursued by the student or to demonstrate IT accomplishments of the non-degree-seeking student.
 For the latter, the BIS certificate incorporates a basic communications component, a Business foundation component, and a strong basic IT component.